MikeChernov/calculator/README.md

-# "calculator" project (commit and push with GitBash)
+# "calculator" project (commit and push with Git Bash)